Weeklys

 Weeklys, formerly known as Metro Newspapers, is an American media group established in 1985 and based in San Jose, California.
 The company is operated by its founder and longtime executive editor, Dan Pulcrano.
-It publishes alternative weekly newspapers, community newspapers and magazines in Northern California.
+It publishes alternative and community newspapers as well as magazines in Northern California.

 The alt weeklies are free-distribution, tabloid-sized newspapers emphasizing news and analysis, local coverage and in-depth coverage of arts, culture and entertainment.
 The community newspapers are larger format broadsheet publications that are home delivered.
 Together, the publications reach a weekly audience of about half a million people, according to The Media Audit.
 Weeklys also operates digital publishing businesses.

 History

 In 1984, Dan Pulcrano put together a group of local Silicon Valley and entertainment industry investors and recruited LA Weekly executive David Cohen as co-publisher to launch Metro.
-From on initial circulation of 40,000 it grew to approximately 100,000.
+From an initial circulation of 40,000 it grew to approximately 100,000.

 In 1990, Metro acquired Los Gatos Weekly, a newspaper Pulcrano had founded eight years earlier, and the Chicago Tribune-owned Los Gatos Times-Observer.
 The two were merged to become Los Gatos Weekly-Times.

 In 1994, the company launched a second alt weekly called Metro Santa Cruz.
 That same year, Metro bought a stake in the Sonoma County Independent.
 In 2000, the newspaper was rebranded as the North Bay Bohemian and the circulation area was expanded to Marin and Napa counties.

 In 2001, company co-founder David Cohen spun off five newspapers from Metro to form a new company called Silicon Valley Community Newspapers.
 The papers included the Saratoga News, Campbell Reporter, Cupertino Courier, Sunnyvale Sun and Willow Glen Resident.

 In 2009, Metro Santa Cruz was renamed Santa Cruz Weekly.
 In 2014, Metro Newspapers acquired Good Times, the Gilroy Dispatch, the Hollister Free Lance and the Morgan Hill Times from Brookside Capital.
 Metro then merged Good Times with Santa Cruz Weekly.

 In 2015, Metro acquired the Pacific Sun; the Bohemian ceased distribution in Marin County and increased its Sonoma County and Napa County distribution.

 In 2019, the company acquired the King City Rustler, Soledad Bee, Greenfield News and Gonzales Tribune from News Media Corporation.
-That same year it purchased the The Pajaronian.
+That same year it purchased The Pajaronian.

 In 2020, the company was renamed to Weeklys, acquired the East Bay Express, launched East Bay magazine, and acquired the Scotts Valley Press Banner.
-In 2021, Weeklys, launched a new paper called the Los Gatan.
+In 2021, Weeklys launched a new paper called the Los Gatan.

 In 2022, Weeklys acquired Bay Area Parent from Dominion Enterprises, and bought the recently closed Healdsburg Tribune and relaunched it.